-- Issues with placenta: If you have diabetes, high blood pressure, lupus or pre-eclampsia, then your placenta may fail to supply enough blood and nutrition to your baby.
-In this case, the volume of amniotic fluid in your baby may fall, and you may have to be under strict supervision.
+- Issues with placenta: If you have diabetes, high blood pressure, lupus or preeclampsia, then your placenta may fail to supply enough blood and nutrition to your baby.
+In this case, the volume of amniotic fluid may decrease, and you may have to be under strict supervision.

 - Medication: Some medicines must be avoided during pregnancy as they cause low amniotic fluid.
-Especially drug for high blood pressure and anti-inflammatory like ibuprofen are not prescribed during pregnancy.
+Drug for high blood pressure and an anti-inflammatory like ibuprofen are not prescribed during pregnancy.

 - Identical twins: If identical twins share a placenta, then sometimes there may be an issue of low amniotic fluid.
 In this case, the baby with extra blood will get access to the amniotic fluid while the other will not get enough.